eCom-dev5/Verta---A-LLM-Chatbot_blog/project/2-scoping.md

 7. [Cost Analysis](../project/7-cost_analysis.md)

 ## Dataset Information
-We’ll be using a dataset of reviews and metadata for video games and toys, sourced from Amazon product reviews.
+We’ll use a dataset of reviews and metadata for video games and toys, sourced from Amazon product reviews.
 This dataset is essential for our eCommerce chatbot project, as it helps us understand customer experiences, preferences, and sentiments.
 By analyzing this data, we can improve the chatbot’s ability to provide relevant and accurate responses to user questions.
 Reviews in the dataset offer detailed customer feedback, while metadata provides key product information like categories, ratings, and prices—important for answering questions effectively.

 With this data, we can create a smarter chatbot that offers personalized interactions based on customer feedback and product details.
 This approach will enhance user satisfaction and help boost sales by giving customers the information they need to make confident purchasing decisions.